lu-ko/replication-datasource/README.md

 Please refer to tests for verification.

-## Java way for general applications without
+## Java way for general applications without Spring Framework

 If you are not using Spring framework or you don't want to depend on it, then you can use prepared data source proxy [PureReplicationRoutingDataSource](https://github.com/lu-ko/replication-datasource/blob/master/src/main/java/sk/elko/demo/routing/datasource/PureReplicationRoutingDataSource.java) made from [LazyConnectionDataSourceProxy](https://github.com/spring-projects/spring-framework/blob/master/spring-jdbc/src/main/java/org/springframework/jdbc/datasource/LazyConnectionDataSourceProxy.java).